-I offer a three-part low FODMAP diet program for the following digestive disorders:
+I completed the Monash University low FODMAP diet training course for health professionals and offer a low FODMAP diet program for the following digestive disorders:

 What are FODMAPs?

 FODMAPs are carbohydrates found in commonly eaten foods such as wheat bread and pasta, garlic, onions, milk, apples, watermelon and avocado.

 FODMAPs are not properly absorbed by some people during the digestive process.
 Instead, they travel through the gastrointestinal tract drawing excess fluid into the small intestine and generating gas when they are fermented by bacteria in the large intestine.
 This leads to increased pressure on the intestinal walls, resulting in symptoms such as abdominal pain, bloating and distension, excess gas, diarrhea and constipation.

 Fermentable.
 Fermentation is the process by which gut bacteria break down food.

 Oligosaccharides.
 These are fructans and galacto-oligosaccharides found in foods such as wheat bread and pasta, beans, lentils, garlic and onions.